LyricFinancial/integration-guides/documentation/docs/04_Code_Samples/01_Java/03_Statement_Token_Generation.md

-This API demonstrates how the vendor will need to generate an async token that can be used to send asynchronous registration calls to the Lyric system.
-The token needs to be signed with the vendor's private key and include the vendorClientAccountId as the subject and the vendorId as a claim.
-You will also need to set "async" to true as another claim.
-The audience of the key must be "vatmApi".
+This snippet demonstrates how the vendor will need to generate a statement token that can be used to redirect to the Lyric Statement website so a client can view their account statement information.
+The token needs to be signed with the vendor's private key and include the memberToken and vendorId as a claim.
+The audience of the key must be "statementApi".
+An authorities claim must also be set to give the token the proper permissions.
 Use one of your "Vendor API" keys to sign the JWT.

-**Java Example**

     JwtClaims claims = new JwtClaims();
-    claims.setIssuer("Vendor");  // set to your vendorId
+    claims.setIssuer("Vendor");
-    claims.setAudience("vatmAsyncService"); // to whom the token is intended to be sent claims.setExpirationTimeMinutesInTheFuture(60); // time when the token will expire (10 minutes from now) claims.setJwtId(UUID.randomUUID().toString());; // a unique identifier for the token claims.setIssuedAtToNow();  // when the token was issued/created (now) claims.setNotBeforeMinutesInThePast(2); // time before which the token is not yet valid (2 minutes ago) claims.setSubject(UUID.randomUUID().toString());
+    claims.setAudience("statementApi"); // to whom the token is intended to be sent claims.setExpirationTimeMinutesInTheFuture(30); // time when the token will expire this shouldn't be too long claims.setJwtId(UUID.randomUUID().toString());; // a unique identifier for the token claims.setIssuedAtToNow();  // when the token was issued/created (now) claims.setNotBeforeMinutesInThePast(2); // time before which the token is not yet valid (2 minutes ago) claims.setSubject(UUID.randomUUID().toString());

-    claims.setClaim("vendorId", "<your-vendor-id>"); // set to your vendorId claims.setClaim("async", true);
+    claims.setClaim("vendorId", "<your-vendor-id>"); // set to your vendorId claims.setClaim("memberToken", <memberToken>);

-    claims.setClaim("vendorClientAccountId", <vendorClientAccountId>);
+    List<String> permissions = new ArrayList<>();
+    permissions.add("https://statement-api.lyricfinancial.com/statements.read");  // this permission makes it so the token can be used to read the client's account statement claims.setStringListClaim("authorities", permissions);

     // A JWT is a JWS and/or a JWE with JSON claims as the payload.